-The Configuration Panel show in Figure 25 is displayed.
+The Configuration Panel shown in Figure 25 is displayed.
 The Configuration Panel allows the transfer mode and operator extension number to be configured.
 Nuance OSA supports blind transfers with Avaya IR.
-To enable OSA for blind transfers, set the Gateway Transfer Mode Supervised and Gateway Transfer Mode Bridged fields to NO as shown in the figure below.
-The Operator Extension Number field should be set to a valid extension on Avaya Communication Manager.
+To enable OSA for blind transfers, set the Default Transfer Options to UNSUPERVISED and Gateway Transfer Mode Bridged field to NO as shown in the figure below.
+The Operator Extension Number field should be set to a valid extension on Communication Manager.
 Click Apply.